Monday, June 30, 2008

 Jeff Gordon, Tony Stewart and Matt Kenseth have combined for seven NASCAR Sprint Cup Series championships.

+They’ve also combined for zero wins in 2008.
 According to the statistics, the “slump” will be busted sooner than later.

 All three are either strong at this weekend’s track, New Hampshire Motor Speedway, or over the 10-race Race to the Chase.
 Below is a rundown of the three drivers, and their chances of victory: